mattermost/mattermost-developer-documentation/site/content/contribute/more-info/_index.md

 weight: 4
 ---

+Here are a few links to Mattermost content that you might find helpful depending on the specific area where you’ll be contributing.

 ## Mattermost resources

-Here are a few links to Mattermost content that you might find helpful depending on the specific area where you’ll be contributing.
-All of these documents have the same authority as this guide:

 1. Specific localization guides (coming soon!)
 2. {{<newtabref title="Mattermost contributor agreement" href="https://mattermost.com/mattermost-contributor-agreement/">}}